sane-dc210(5) SANE Scanner Access Now Easy sane-dc210(5)

 The dumpinquiry line causes some information about the camera to be

-the command and reading the result should be used.
+between writing the command and reading the result.
 125000 seems to be

 the lowest I could go reliably.